 Lentils are edible pulses or seeds that belong to the legume family.
-These lentils mostly consist of two halves covered in a husk.
+These mostly consist of two halves covered in a husk.
 Both the seeds are lens-shaped, which is probably why they are named Lens culinaris in Latin.
-Lentils are also one of the oldest known sources of food, dating back more than 9,000 years.
+They are also one of the oldest known sources of food, dating back more than 9,000 years.

 Lentils are consumed much more often in Asian countries, particularly India.
 India has the largest number of vegetarians and lentils can be a substitute for meat in supplying the required protein.
-One very good way to have lentils is after they have sprouted because sprouted lentils contain methionine and cysteine.
+One very good way to have lentils is after they have sprouted because they contain methionine and cysteine.
 These two amino acids are very significant in muscle-building and strengthening of our body.
-Methionine is an essential amino acid that is supplied through the food and cysteine is a non-essential amino acid that can then be synthesized.
+Methionine is an essential amino acid that is supplied through the food, and cysteine is a non-essential amino acid that can then be synthesized.

 Nutritional Value of Lentils